 Pipers’ Persuasion takes into account the valuable work done by the many who have interviewed prominent persons in the piping world, whose results have been written and published in piping magazines, taped interviews and indeed live encounters on radio and TV.
 The website merely seeks to compliment this past and continuing work by those devotees who have stayed the course over decades in order to keep the public fully informed.
 We acknowledge their hard work and enthusiasm and would seek to try to give an additional view by providing video recordings showing personalities describing their knowledge by voice, tone and body language in a relaxed and entertaining manner.
 It is our hope that the interviews will help to pass on knowledge to our younger viewers.

 To set the ball rolling, Allan had a little persuasion left to do.
-He needed a professional cameraman and a website designer to bring the Pipers’ Persuasion project to to life.
-He was fortunate enough to recruit Paul Russell, who agreed to provide his audio/visual and production talent to the project on a voluntary basis and also Scott Currie of Scott Currie Web Design, who was happy to volunteer his Web experience to the project.
+He needed a professional cameraman and a website designer to bring the Pipers’ Persuasion project to life.
+He was fortunate enough to recruit Paul Russell, who agreed to provide his audio/visual and production talent to the project on a voluntary basis and also Scott Currie, who was happy to volunteer his Web experience to the project.
+More recently Pete Heywood of The Living Tradition brought in his expertise with computing and magazine talents to lend much appreciated support.

 After a frenetic summer of preparation, filming, editing, production and Web development, Pipers’ Persuasion was completed before the end of the 2010 pipe band season and officially launched on Wednesday 1 September, 2010.